-This is my personal favorite weed.
-It is soft to step on, has beautiful flowers and protects and fertilizes soil at the same time.
+This is a personal favorite of ours.
+It’s soft to step on, has beautiful flowers and protects and fertilizes soil at the same time.

-Companion plant for: Unknown.
-This is classified as a noxious weed and is unwise to plant purposely.
+Unknown.
+This is classified as an invasive weed and is unwise to plant purposely.

 Stinging nettles are nutritious, make a wonderful fertilizer for your garden and contain many medicinal properties.

-Advisory: It is best to carefully dig this weed out of the garden (with gloves on) and keep it in a pot.
-Although this plant is worth having around, its sting is still painful.
+It’s best to carefully dig this weed out of the garden (with gloves on) and keep it in a pot.
+Although this plant is wor having around, its sting is still painful.

 “A weed is a plant that has mastered every survival skill except for learning how to grow in rows.”

-I still remember the joy of picking dandelion puffballs and blowing their soft seeds into the air.
+Remember the joy of picking dandelion puffballs and blowing their soft seeds into the air?
 While those that dream of a weed-free lawn or garden might shudder at the idea, dandelions have much more to offer than amusement to a child.

 The plantain family is an important group of weeds for anyone interested in natural medicine to know about.

-Advisory: Do to plantain’s medicinal nature and edibility it is worth growing somewhere in your garden whether it volunteers itself or not.
+Due to plantain’s medicinal nature and edibility, it is worth growing somewhere in your garden whether it volunteers itself or not.